-Authorship is mainly attributed to those members of a research team who have contributed largely in the research conduction.
-Simply gathering a sample research data or keeping in check the control group does not entitle you with authorship.
-You have to earn this title by your hard work & intellect.
+Authorship is mainly attributed to those members of a research team who have contributed largely to the research conduction.
+Simply gathering sample research data or keeping in check the control group does not entitle you to authorship.
+You have to earn this title through your hard work & intellect.
 Three qualities of a researcher make him eligible for authorship.
 These are:

 - Contributing to research methods and deciphering the outcomes of the research.

 - Assisting in writing the grant application and its further reevaluation.

 Those ineligible are not awarded authorship.
 Services like provision of technical help of any sort are to be mentioned in acknowledgment section only after written approval from your representing institute.
 Write the names of all the authors, along with their authorship in your grant application.
 Give the title of the first author to the member who played a major role in devising and augmentation of research & as well as in grant writing.
 Generally, the senior author’s name is declared at the end.

 In this section, produce all the information regarding the origins of your research finance.
 As finances may disturb a person’s judgments, it is requested by NIH to show all the sources of funds that your research has availed.
 Finances can be of any sort e.g., fees or earning given by your concerned institution to conduct your research.
 If there is no such conflict and you have chosen a transparent financial approach, express it as well in this part of your grant application.

 Secondly, this section is used majorly by those researchers who are conducting new drug trials.
 Many companies offer money to the investigators for making a drug trial successful.
 Avoid using external sources of finance from those whose profit is dependent on your success.
 And if you have any, mention it clearly in your application under this section.